Like the canal that followed SIXTY years

 In building the US Pacific railway there were all kinds of problems with First Nations ... who evidently hadn't received

-their title to their land being extinguished.
+the memo about their title to their land being extinguished.

 As well, there were all sorts of financial shenanigans.
 You see, there are people who think you can make a lot of money :